 What is the Flash Point of Engine Oil?

-Why is Flash Point Important?
+Why is the Flash Point Important?

 -